monta-app/slack-notifier-cli/README.md

 - **Improved maintainability**: Cleaner architecture and testing

 The CLI interface remains identical, ensuring drop-in compatibility with existing GitHub Actions workflows.

-## License

-MIT License - see the original repository for details.